openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   downloaded ansible configs and processed heat templates for heat installer
 - `undercloud_undercloud_cleanup`: <null> -- controls tear down of the processed heat templates in the output directory for heat installer
+- update_containers: <false> -- whether to update containers from the local registry.

 Role Network Variables
 ----------------------